This Month's Cranium Crunches

 Click on the images below and print some mentally challenging puzzles to share with your group this month.
 (The solutions are included.)

-Tip: If you think the puzzle is too difficult, give clues or complete part of the puzzle to make it easier to solve.
+Tip: If you think the puzzle is too difficult, try giving clues or completing part of the puzzle, making it easier to solve.

 4 Concentration Puzzles

 Another option: Each puzzle on a separate page

 Dr. Rob's Cranium Crunches of the Month